andchad262/mws-restaurant-1/README.md

 ## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, my job was to incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, I took a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
+In **Stage One**, I took a static design that lacked accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 I will also add a service worker to begin the process of creating a seamless offline experience for your users.
-This is still a work in progress to add more accessibility features.

 ### Specification

 I was provided the code for a restaurant reviews website.
 The code had a lot of issues.
 In it's original format, it was barely usable on a desktop browser, much less a mobile device.
-It didn't include any standard accessibility features, and it doesn’t work offline at all.
+It didn't include any standard accessibility features, and it didn't work offline at all.
 My job was to update the code to resolve these issues while still maintaining the included functionality.

-Some key changes thus far is reducing the navigation bar that was too large, centering the filter options, realigning the restaurant list and images.
-Also checked accessibility violations and fixed accordingly.
-In the coming days, I am working on adding focus and responsiveness.

 ### What do I do from here?